danielcarter/danielcarter.github.io/_courses/web_design_publishing/mc_4315_web_design_publishing.md

 ### Attendance

-Each absence in addition to two will result in a loss of 10% of the attendance portion of your grade.
+Each absence in addition to two will result in a loss of 5% of the attendance portion of your grade.

 ### Late Work

-Unless you have received an extension, assignments turned in late will have five points deducted per day.
-Work turned in over five days late will not be graded.
-Reading responses cannot be turned in late, and in-class quizzes cannot be completed outside of class without an approved excused absence.
+You may turn in one assignment late during the semester, if you make prior arrangements.
+Any other late assignments will receive a grade of F

 ### Communication